top of page

 While family members or friends can also act as deputies, they may not have the necessary knowledge or skills to manage finances effectively.
 A professional deputy can provide peace of mind that your loved one's affairs are being managed correctly and in their best interests.

 Professional deputies are often lawyers, solicitors or accountants specialising in Court of Protection work.
 They must complete rigorous training and adhere to strict codes of practice.
 They also undergo regular supervision by the Office of the Public Guardian to ensure they're acting in the best interest of their clients.
+While there is an additional cost associated with hiring a professional deputy, it may be worth it for those with complex financial situations or when there is conflict among family members about decision-making.

 Security Bond Requirements

 Now that you know about professional deputies, let's discuss the security bond requirements for a court of protection deputyship.
-As a court-appointed deputy, you must ensure the individual's funds are managed responsibly and ethically.

 To further protect the person lacking capacity, a security bond is required as an insurance policy against any potential misappropriation of funds by the deputy.
 Here are some key things to keep in mind regarding security bonds for the court of protection deputies: